bkimball-livefront/github-sandbox/merge-conflicts/MergeConflicts-InLine.md

 Git will:

 * Compare main and lesson-one to find the common ancestor (the point before the two branches diverged).
-* Apply the changes that exist in lesson-one but not yet in main.
+* Apply the changes that exist in main but not yet in lesson-one.
 * Attempt to combine both versions of the files line by line.
 * If both branches edited the same lines differently, Git cannot decide which to keep — so it stops and flags a merge conflict.
 ---